Best Memory Foam Mattress Under $1000

 The most basic and inexpensive memory foam mattress model contains two layers, a comfort layer made of memory foam and a support foam base layer.
 Higher-priced models may add in a third or fourth foam layer for extra responsiveness and pressure point relief.
 Adding more material can help a memory foam mattress last longer if it’s taken care of.

-Try to find a mattress that’s at least 10 inches thick, as thinner mattresses wear out quicker.
-Most sleepers need a comfort layer at least 2 to 3 inches thick to sink into the mattress without hitting the support layer, which can aggravate pressure points.
+When looking at the best mattresses for your money, try to find a mattress that’s at least 10 inches thick.
+Why?
+Thinner mattresses wear out quicker.
+Plus, most sleepers need a comfort layer at least 2 to 3 inches thick to sink into the mattress without hitting the support layer, which can aggravate pressure points.

 Other Mattress Types